xiaoyu2006/xiaoyu2006.github.io/_posts/2023-02-09-an-introduction-to-lambda-calculus.markdown

 ### Successor

 One approach to this is to define a "successor operation", which basically returns the number that is one greater than the input.
-It goes as follows (yes we are giving it a name since it's quote common):
+It goes as follows (yes we are giving it a name since it's quite common):

 $$
 \mathbf{S} = \lambda wyx.y(wyx)